vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor.md

    If your service mesh is capable of transparently encrypting traffic all the way into the Supervisor Pods, then you should use that capability.
-In this case, it may make sense to configure the Supervisor's HTTP port to only listen on a Unix domain socket, such as when the service mesh injects a sidecar container that can securely access the socket from within the same Pod.
+In this case, it may make sense to configure the Supervisor's HTTP port to listen on a Unix domain socket, such as when the service mesh injects a sidecar container that can securely access the socket from within the same Pod.
+Alternatively, the HTTP port can be configured as a TCP listener on loopback interfaces to receive traffic from sidecar containers.
    See the `endpoints` option in [deploy/supervisor/values.yml](https://github.com/vmware-tanzu/pinniped/blob/main/deploy/supervisor/values.yaml) for more information.
-   This would prevent any unencrypted traffic from accidentally being transmitted from outside the Pod into the Supervisor app's HTTP port.
+   Using either a Unix domain socket or a loopback interface listener would prevent any unencrypted traffic from accidentally being transmitted from outside the Pod into the Supervisor app's HTTP port.

    For example, the following high level steps cover configuring Istio for use with the Supervisor:

-   - Update the http listener to use a Unix domain socket i.e. `--data-value-yaml 'endpoints={"http":{"network":"unix","address":"/pinniped_socket/socketfile.sock"}}'`
+   - Update the HTTP listener to use a Unix domain socket i.e. `--data-value-yaml 'endpoints={"http":{"network":"unix","address":"/pinniped_socket/socketfile.sock"}}'`
    - Arrange for the Istio sidecar to be injected into the Supervisor app with an appropriate `IstioIngressListener` i.e `defaultEndpoint: unix:///pinniped_socket/socketfile.sock`
    - Mount the socket volume into the Istio sidecar container by including the appropriate annotation on the Supervisor pods i.e. `sidecar.istio.io/userVolumeMount: '{"socket":{"mountPath":"/pinniped_socket"}}'`
-   - Disable the https listener and update the deployment health checks as desired
+   - Disable the HTTPS listener and update the deployment health checks as desired

-   For service meshes that do not support Unix domain sockets, the http listener should be configured to listen on 127.0.0.1.
+   For service meshes that do not support Unix domain sockets, the HTTP listener should be configured as a TCP listener on a loopback interface.

 ## Creating a Service to expose the Supervisor app's endpoints within the cluster